piotrmski/w13asm/README.md

 ## Directives

 - `.ORG` followed by a number between 0 and 8191 as an argument.
 Places the following data, instructions, or directives at a specified memory address.
 - `.ALIGN` followed by a number between 1 and 12 as an argument.
-Places the following data, instructions, or directives at the nearest (towards higher) address where a number of least significat bits equal to the argument value are unset.
+Places the following data, instructions, or directives at the nearest (towards higher) address where a number of least significant bits equal to the argument value are unset.
 Examples:
     - current address is 0x0123, `.ALIGN 4` sets the next address to 0x0130,
     - current address is 0x0120, `.ALIGN 4` sets the next address to 0x0120,
     - current address is 0x0123, `.ALIGN 8` sets the next address to 0x0200,